The Surprising Thing Your Underwear Says About You As An Artist

 It was as if she had said to me:

-“What, who doesn’t have underwear or an ass for that matter?”
+“What, who doesn’t have underwear or a rump for that matter?”

 “Get over it girlfriend.
-Accidentally exposing your rump once in a while is just part of life on earth.”
+Accidentally exposing your butt once in a while is just part of life on earth.”

 After the power of speech returned to me, my new tie dyed dress friend and I had a serious talk about sand dollars which progressed to a hysterical talk about men in her life.